Pushpendra-Sharma/First-CLI-app/README.md

 # First-CLI-app

-This ia a CLI app for how well you know me.
+This is a CLI app for how well you know me.
+It uses repl.it to run the program.